 The business analytics major is industry-driven, working with practitioners to develop new courses and content constantly.
 Students will be exposed to all aspects of business analytics, from data preparation, analytics and visualization to strategic analysis and communication within the management structure.
 Enjoy real-world problems and create active solutions within the classroom, and carry that into your internships!

 The Business Analytics major must be taken as a second major.
 Any other business major is acceptable, and students are encouraged to complement the business analytics major with quantitative courses from their other major.
-Students should begin this major during sophomore year.
+Due to the prerequisites attached to the courses required for this major, students should begin major-specific course work during their sophomore year.